 Changing default database charset to latin1 and default collation to latin1_general_ci seemed to have solved MySQL server has gone away for some.

 Exceeding MySQL max_connections setting

 The maximum permitted number of simultaneous client connections is set by max_connections.
 Be careful with this setting!!
 Exhaustion of memory and other resources can occur when set too large and scheduling overhead also increases.
 As a guide, set max_connections to approximately double the previous number of maximum simultaneous client connections.
 Eg. if after a month of uptime, maximum simultaneous client connections was 114, then set to max_connections=250.
-Before you go crazy on this setting please read: How MySQL Handles Client Connections.
+Before you go crazy with this setting please read: How MySQL Handles Client Connections.